 Subparagraph II.C. thereunder.

 ANSWER – Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-Eliot states that then living grandchildren only include grandchildren of Eliot, Lisa and Jill.
-As already stated, for all purposes of the alleged Shirley Trust(s) and distributions thereunder, Theodore and his lineal descendants, also known as grandchildren have been considered PREDECEASED.
+Eliot states that then living grandchildren can only refer to grandchildren that are lineal decendants of Eliot, Lisa and Jill.
+As already stated, for all purposes of the alleged Shirley Trust(s) and distributions thereunder, Theodore , Pam and and their lineal descendants, also known as grandchildren have been considered PREDECEASED.
+The above language is unlawfully created by Robert Spallina to wrongfully benefit his client Ted Bernstein and business associate Pam Simon.

+ADD SHIRLEY TRUST LIMITED AGAIN

 In essence, through his Special Power, Simon directed Shirley's Trustee to divide the remaining trust assets into equal shares for his then living grandchildren, to be added to trusts established for each such grandchild under Simon's Trust.

 ANSWER - Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-Eliot states that then living grandchildren only include grandchildren of Eliot, Lisa and Jill.
-As already stated, for all purposes of the alleged Shirley Trust(s) and distributions thereunder, Theodore and his lineal descendants, also known as grandchildren have been considered PREDECEASED.
+Eliot states that “in essence” then the only living grandchildren can only include grandchildren lineal desendants of Eliot, Lisa and Jill.
+As already stated, for all purposes of the alleged Shirley Trust(s) and distributions thereunder, Theodore, Pam and their lineal descendants, also known as grandchildren have been considered PREDECEASED.
 That Eliot further claims that Simon could not alter the Beneficiary Class of Shirley’s Trust once it became irrevocable.
-That the Shirley Trust does not provide provision for Simon to illegally convert and distribute assets of the IRREVOCABLE Shirley Trust from her designated beneficiaries and to newly created trusts executed POST MORTEM of Simon.
+That the Shirley Trust does not provide provision for Simon to illegally convert and distribute assets of the IRREVOCABLE Shirley Trust from her designated class of beneficiaries to newly created trusts executed POST MORTEM of Simon.
 The alleged 2012 Simon Trust is further not a valid legal document as it is improperly notarized and suffers from other construct defects already pled to this Court and before the Court in the Simon and Shirley Estate matters.
+ADD SPALLINA PBSO REPORT COULD NOT LEGALLY CHANGE

 The persons identified by Simon, “his then living grandchildren,” all appear to be among the class of permitted appointees as defined in the Shirley Trust to be Shirley’s “lineal descendants and their spouses”.